 No matter what you’d like to do using this plugin, here are the basic steps you need to take in order to set it up.

-1. Go to your Facebook page’s Settings → Messenger Platform.
+1. Go to your Facebook Page’s Settings → Messenger Platform.
 Click “Configure”

 2. You’ll need to set only one app to be the Primary Receiver (this should be Chatfuel).
-For the Secondary Receiver role - you can have one app, or more defined in your settings.

 3. Go to Chatfuel, and add the “Conversation Handover” plugin

-4. You’ll first need to pick your Secondary Receiver app here
+4. You’ll first need to pick your Secondary Receiver app here or to write its ID that can be found in the same page of the Handover protocol settings:

 5. You can also set up the desired timeout period here.
 That means that the bot will take control of the conversation after the specified amount of time.
-Keep in mind that changing timeout in the plugin will affect only future handovers for your users.
+Keep in mind that changing the timeout in the plugin will affect only future handovers for your users.
 You can also use the Graph API request defined in the plugin if you want to return control to Chatfuel before the timeout kicks in.

 Congratulations!
 You have your handover protocol set up.